FAQs

 -

-Carbon-negative potential is driven by the lifecycle profile of the system — including biocarbon outcomes and verified market structures.
+Clean power is driven by the lifecycle profile of the MX-1 platform— including biocarbon outcomes and verified market structures.
 Specific results depend on feedstock, configuration, and credit programs.
+Kore’s clean power helps companies meet their sustainability targets.

 -